Sali Berisha: Prime Minister of Albania (2005–2013)

+Berisha with Wilfried Martens and Kostas Karamanlis, 2007.

+Sali & Liri Berisha with Barack & Michelle Obama, 2009.

 On 15 March 2008, Berisha faced the toughest challenge of his government when an ammunition dump exploded in the village of Gërdec near Tirana, killing 26 people and injuring over 100.
 Defense Minister Fatmir Mediu resigned, and the press reported many irregularities at the blast site, operated by an Albanian company that deactivated the country's aging ammunition and then sold it for scrap.